Heading to Indy.

 I know that bragging that I’m going to Indy is not what most people would envy.
 But I’m excited as all get out!!!!

-The image below is closer to a Calotype which was developed by William Henry Fox Talbot in 1835.
-Of course Renee is not that old, I made this photograph of her last week.
+The image below is closer to a Calotype, which was developed by William Henry Fox Talbot in 1835.
+Of course, Renee is not that old, I made this photograph of her last week.